Entitlement

 Realize that you will fail, but failure can be used to learn, grow, and achieve.

 Be intentional to change.
-Set your sights on what is important.
+Set your sights on what is essential.

 You attract who you become, so become what you are destined to be.